 But if you are following him, you know that he does not use the helmet that much anymore.

 I wonder if more of the top pros would start riding with a helmet, especially street, would this make more people pick up a helmet, too?

 Anyhow, let’s continue with the tech master, Mark.

 Before the BMX, Mark rode his (cheap) mountain bike and did karate from year 4 to 12, even getting a black belt.

 However, his mom bought him his very first real BMX bike on his 11th birthday.

-Mark quite quickly realized that BMX is what he likes doing the most and went on progressing VERY quickly.
+Mark quickly realized that BMX is what he likes doing the most and progressed VERY quickly.

 Moreover, when Mark is not pulling NBD grind combos, he enjoys filming and editing videos and spending time on social media.